-Selectional preference (also referred to as selectional association or selectional restriction) describes the semantic preference of predicates to noun classes in a given grammatical relation.
-For instance, the predicate "eat" prefers the noun class of "food" as its direct object more than the noun class "building", and also prefers the noun class of "human" and "animal" as its subject more than the noun class "vehicle".
-Modeling selectional preference could help us to find the anomaly grammatical argument, which is an important clue of metaphorical languages.
+Selectional preference (also referred to as selectional association or selectional restriction) describes the semantic preference of predicates to noun classes in a given grammatical rela-tion.
+For instance, the predicate "eat" prefers the noun class of "food" as its direct object more than the noun class "building" and also prefers the noun class of "human" and "animal" as its subject more than the noun class "vehicle".
+Modeling selectional preference could help us to find the anomaly grammatical argument, which is an important clue to metaphorical language.

-In this paper, for a given predicate p and a semantic noun class c, we adopt the measure of selectional association (SA), which is proposed by (Resnik, 1997), to present the selectional preference value between them.
-Selectional association equation can be calculated similar to point-wise mutual information, as follows,
+In this paper, for a given predicate p and a semantic noun class c, we adopt the measure of selectional association (SA), which was proposed by Resnik (1997), to present the selectional preference value between them.
+The selectional association equation can be calculated similar to point-wise mutual information, as follows:

-$$A_R(p,c) = \frac{1}{S_R(p)} \Pr(c|p) \log \frac{\Pr(c|p)}{\Pr(c)}$$
+$$A_R(p,c) = \frac{1}{S_R(p)} \Pr(c \mid p) \log \frac{\Pr(c \mid p)}{\Pr(c)}$$

-$A_R$ is the selectional association value between a given predicate p and a semantic noun class c. $S_R$ is the selectional preference strength of p, which can be formally defined similar to the K-L divergence between prior and posterior, as follows:
+A_R is the selectional association value between a given predicate p and a semantic noun class c.
+SR is the selectional preference strength of p, which can be formally defined similar to the K-L divergence between prior and posterior, as follows: